M-earnest/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial.md

 ![Image of the GitHub website's upper header with an arrow pointing to the "Sign up" button.](../../static/github_sign-up.png)

 Choose your username carefully, as your username will be included in the link to the website we’re going to build and will be publicly displayed!

+Now there are two ways to continue.
+We can either "fork" our existing template repo, meaning you create a copy of the repositories contens under your own account, or, which seems more intuitive, click the "use this template" button.
+Both versions do mostly the same, but an account can only have 1 fork of an existing repository.
+For subsequent courses, you therefore would have to create copies of your courses or delete the already existing version.
+The "template" button, unfortunately, leads to some unexpected behaviors as well, but allows the creation of multiple course repositories under the same account.
+We will start out by explaining how to fork our template and discuss how to use templates at the end of this chapter.

 ## 2. [Copy our course template](../1_github/project)